ALaurian/Flanium/README.md

 # Your very first web automation

+**First start off by opening Visual Studio (not Visual Studio Code) or maybe Jetbrains Rider, and create a Console Application in .NET 6 (Windows), then follow the instructions below.**

 The initializers in the Initializers library are dumb-proof, but you can make your own if you want, but these are generally the ones I would start with when making my web based RPA.

 ```csharp